Well-Architected Framework

 Use policy as code

-For more advanced enforcement of your tagging strategy, you can use policy as code tools such as HashiCorp Sentinel or the Open Policy Agent (OPA) to create policies that enforce tagging rules.
+For more advanced enforcement, you can use policy as code tools such as HashiCorp Sentinel or the Open Policy Agent (OPA).
+These tools create policies that enforce tagging rules across your deployments.
 You can integrate these policies into your CI/CD pipelines or with HCP Terraform to ensure that all resources comply with your tagging strategy before deployment.

 The following is an example of a Pass or Fail Sentinel policy that ensures that all AWS EC2 instances have a Name tag: